 And as your click-through rates rise, Google’s RankBrain algorithm will begin to recalculate the value of your listings and may subsequently adjust your rankings upward.

-Which SERP features are most important in 2018?
+Which SERP features are most important?

 Not all Google SERP features are created equally, but that’s only because they’re all respective to searcher intent.